matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 10. Don't put in anything that's not in the spec (no matter how temped you are to put in functionality "for the future").

 11. KIS: keep it simple.
 Always.

+## What is XP?

+1. Extreme Programming is about social change.
+It is about beign open about what we are capable of doing and then doing it and, it is about writing great code that is really good for business.
+Do you best and then deal with the consecuences.
+THAT EXTREME!!!!
+2. It is reliad on oral communication, test and source code to communicate system structure and intent.
+3. The more "humanely" I treated myself and others, the more productive we all became.
+4. Technique also matters.
+We are technical people in a technical field.
+5. Book recommendation: Colin Turnbull in The Mountain people and the Forest People.
+6. You can do your best work even when there are constraints.
+7. You can't control others expentaction.
+8. How XP address the risks in the development process:
+   1. Schedule slips: short release cycles, a few months at most.
+   2. Project canceled.
+   3. Keeps the system in deployable condition.
+Problems are not allowed to accumulate.
+   4. Keep defect rate low.
+   5. Avoid business misunderstood.
+   6. Embrace business changes.
+   7. Avoid "false" feature rich.
+   8. Avoid staff turnover (mantains good teams together).

 ## References